runtimeverification/iele-semantics/Design.md

 * The `ret` instruction takes an arbitrary number of register operands holding returned values. `ret` will return to the instruction position on the top of the local call stack if one exists, restoring the values of local registers and copying the returned values into the return value operands of the call instruction.
 If the local call stack is empty, it returns from the contract.
 * The `revert` instruction takes a single register operand. `revert` always returns from the contract, independently of the size of the local stack.
 It refunds unused gas and returns a value in the first register return value of the call, but does not write to the other return values, and it also rolls back the state changes of the contract.
 * IELE has a `call .. at` and a `staticcall .. at` instruction used for calls to public functions of other contracts.
 The target account address is a register operand of these instructions, as is the amount of gas to be spent during the call, and the value to send in case of `call .. at`. `call .. at` and `staticcall .. at` also take an arbitrary number of arguments and return values in the form of register operands instead of memory ranges.
 The arguments are copied into local registers corresponding to the formal arguments of the function being called.
 When the called contract returns (by means of a `ret` or a `revert`), the returned values are copied into the return value registers of the call instruction.
+* A static account call, done with `staticcall .. at`, similarly to EVM, should not attempt to change any state in the network (e.g. log, account storage, acount creation/deletion) during its execution.
+If it does, an exception occurs.
 * If the name of the function being called does not correspond to a public function of the contract being called, an exception occurs.
 * In all cases, if a mismatch occurs between the number of arguments or return values of a function and the matching `call` or `ret` instruction, an exception occurs.
-* Because they are no longer needed, we remove the CALLDATA* instructions and the RETURNDATA* instructions.
+* Because they are no longer needed, we remove EVM's CALLDATA* instructions and RETURNDATA* instructions.
 * Because of security concerns, we remove the EVM's CALLCODE and DELEGATECALL instructions.

 ## Arbitrary Precision Words